ros-industrial-attic/yak/README.md

 # Yak

-Yak is a library and ROS wrapper for integrating depth images into Truncated Signed Distance Fields (TSDFs).
+Yak is a library for integrating depth images into Truncated Signed Distance Fields (TSDFs).
+An example ROS node using Yak is provided in the [yak_ros](https://github.com/ros-industrial/yak_ros) repository.

 A TSDF is a probabilistic representation of a solid surface in 3D space.
 It's a useful tool for combining many noisy incomplete sensor readings into a single smooth and complete model.